mymindwentblvnk/mental-health-mode-for-lichess/README.md

 [![deprecated](http://badges.github.io/stability-badges/dist/deprecated.svg)](http://github.com/badges/stability-badges)

 #  Mental Health Mode for Lichess
-A browser plugin to make Lichess less stressing in regards of mental health. **And I am happy to say, that this extension is deprecated now and will not be continued.
+A browser plugin to make Lichess less stressing in regards of mental health. **And I am happy to say, that this extension is deprecated since the core functionality is now part of Lichess.
 Why am I happy about this?
 [Read more](docs/deprecation/DEPRECATION.md).**

 ## Installation
 Please install the extension here